Support Page Content

 The Graduate Coordinator advises all prospective and incoming students.

-Once a student is established in the program, his/her advisor is his/her major professor (that is, the professor he/she works most closely with and who supervises his/her thesis or comprehensive exams will serve as their advisor.
+Once a student is established in the program, the professor the student works most closely with and who supervises their thesis or comprehensive exams will serve as their advisor.

 The Department of Political Science is unable to provide financial assistance to its graduate students.
 Graduate students are eligible, however, to apply for the Douglas McDaniel Memorial Scholarship, the Livingston Fellowship, and the Donald R. Gerth Scholarship in Political Science which are available to be awarded each year.
 Students seeking assistance should contact the CSUS Financial Aid Office.

 Admission Requirements & Procedures